 Sprinkle your Healthy Chocolate Banana Muffins with a little flaky sea salt and be sure to dig in while they’re nice and warm from the oven.
 I like to re-heat leftover muffins as well, to get the chocolate all nice and melty again.

-These muffins will keep nicely for a few days on your counter, in an airtight container.
-You can also refrigerate after a few days to give them an even longer life.
+This healthy banana muffins recipe will keep nicely for 2-3 days at room temperature, in an airtight container.
+You can also refrigerate these to give them an even longer life, about 5-7 days.

 Did you make this recipe?
 Snap a photo and leave a comment!